HMO Shorthold Tenancy Agreement Contract Guide

 HMO Shorthold Tenancy Agreement Contract

-There’s nothing fancy or different about creating a tenancy with a HMO (Houses in multiple occupation) tenant – the legal agreement between you and your tenants should be an Assured Shorthold Tenancy (AST), just like if you were letting a property to a single family (i.e. a single let).
+In reality, there’s nothing fancy-schmancy or out-of-the-ordinary about creating a tenancy with an HMO (Houses in multiple occupation) tenant for landlords in England.
+The legal agreement between the landlord and tenant should generally be an Assured Periodic Tenancy (APT), just as it would be when letting a property to a single household.

 Page contents